Password Storage Cheat Sheet¶

 bcrypt(sha256($password))).
 While this approach solves the problem of arbitrary length user inputs to slower hashing algorithms, it also introduces some vulnerabilities that could allow attackers to crack hashes more easily.

-If an attacker is able to obtain password hashes from two different sources, one of which is storing passwords with
+If an attacker is able to obtain password hashes from two different compromised sites, one of which is storing passwords with

 bcrypt(sha256($password)) and the other of which is storing them as plain

 sha256($password), and attacker can use uncracked SHA-256 hashes from the second site as candidate passwords to try and crack the hashes from the first (more secure) site.
-If passwords are re-used between the two sites, this can effectively allow the attacker to strip off the Bcrypt layer, and to crack the much easier SHA-256 passwords.
+If passwords are re-used between the two sites, this can effectively allow the attacker to strip off the Bcrypt layer, and then to focus their efforts on cracking the much easier SHA-256 hashes.

 Password Hashing Algorithms¶